matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

   .await?;
 ```

-If you want to have more control on the transaction flow, you can manually request the fee and check whether it's
+If you want to have more control over the transaction flow, you can manually request the fee and check whether it's
 appropriate.

 ```rust